opencog/atomspace/README.md

 Thus, for example, a piece of knowledge, or some proposition would be stored as an Atom.
 As new evidence accumulates, the truth value of the proposition is adjusted.
-Other fleeting changes, or general free-form annotations can be stroed as Values.
+Other fleeting changes, or general free-form annotations can be stored as Values.
+Essentially, the AtomSpace looks like a database-of-databases; each atom is a key-value database; the atoms are related to one-another as a graph.

 ### More info
 The primary documentation for the atomspace and Atomese is here: